Skip to main content

 McCormick School of Engineering

-Guy Amichay is a Postdoctoral Fellow in the Engineering Sciences & Applied Mathematics department (ESAM) and the Northwestern Institute on Complex Systems (NICO), working with Professor Daniel Abrams.
+Guy Amichay is a Research Associate in the Engineering Sciences & Applied Mathematics (ESAM) department, working with Professor Daniel Abrams.
 He is mostly interested in self-organization—how systems manage to become ordered with no obvious leader or conductor.
 His current work is on synchronization (coupled oscillators), focusing on different systems such as firefly swarms flashing in unison or groups of crabs waving their claws in sync.
 Other than that he is also working on science of science (on the formation of collaborations) and association football (soccer) collective movement analysis.

 Shambhobi Bhattacharya